storj-thirdparty/uplink-python/docs/library.md

 #### Description:

-This function config_request_access_with_passphrase requests satellite for a new access grant using a passhprase and config.\
+This function config_request_access_with_passphrase requests satellite for a new access grant using a passphrase and config.\
-There is no pre-requisites required for this function.\
+There are no pre-requisites required for this function.\
-This function accepts 4 arguments Satellite URL, API Key, encryptionpassphrase and config object and returns an access object on successful execution which can be used to call other functions which are bound to it.
+This function accepts 4 arguments Satellite URL, API Key, encryption passphrase, and config object and returns an access object on successful execution which can be used to call other functions that are bound to it.

 #### Arguments: